0xpass/lambda-quickstart/README.md

 # Passport-Quickstart

-This project is a demonstration of integrating the Passport SDK for user registration, authentication, and message signing within a Next.js application.
+This project is a demonstration of integrating the Passport SDK for user registration, authentication, and Passport Lambda's within a Next.js application.
 It showcases how to set up a basic authentication flow using Webauthn with `@0xpass/passport` and `@0xpass/webauthn-signer`, and interactions with [Passport Lambda's](https://docs.0xpass.io/components/lambda)

 ## Getting Started